CrunchyData/postgres-operator/hugo/content/Upgrade/upgrade35.md

 ---
 ## Upgrading Postgres Operator 3.5 Minor Versions

+This procedure will give instructions on how to upgrade Postgres Operator 3.5 minor releases.

+{{% notice info %}}

+As with any upgrade, please ensure you have taken recent backups of all relevant data!

+{{% / notice %}}

 ##### Prerequisites.
 You will need the following items to complete the upgrade: